-A guide to key terms This means Your totals Amount billed: The amount your provider charged for services. \$251.00 This is the health plan covered amount which may reflect a health plan discount.
-This may be referred to as the allowed amount or negotiated rate.
-Member rate: \$156.00 Charges that are inther not covered or need more review by us.
-Read Your Claim Remarks' to Pending or not payable: \$0.00 Deductible: The amount you pay for covered services before your plan starts to pay. \$0.00 Colnaurance When you pay part of the bill and we pay part of the bill.
-This is the out-of-pocket amount that you \$0.00 Copay: A fixed dollar amount you pay when you visit a doctor or other health care provider \$75.00
+A guide to key terms

+Term This means Your totals Amount billed: The amount your provider charged for services. \$251.00 Member rate: This is the health plan covered amount which may reflect a health plan discount.
+This may be referred to as the allowed amount or negotiated rate. \$156.00 Pending or not payable: Charges that are entirer not covered or need more review by us.
+Read Your Claim Remarks' to learn more. \$0.00 Deductible: The amount you pay for covered services before your plan starts to pay \$0.00 Colnaurance: When you pay part of the bill and we pay part of the bill.
+This is the out-of-pocket amount that you may owe. \$0.00 Copay: A fixed dollar amount you pay when you visit a doctor or other health care provider \$75.00